ManaswiKolani/ManaswiKolani/README.md

   </h1>
 </div>

-I enjoy working on systems that extract value and insight from raw information.
-With a focus on data management, big data, and AI/ML, I build software that translates tech into everyday impact.
-I enjoy exploring how creativity can be leveraged to illustrate data and discover AI applications across various domains.
+I design systems that give structure and motion to data, turning scattered information into engines for analysis and discovery.
+My work focuses on building scalable data architectures, orchestrating efficient pipelines, and developing tools that enable data to communicate clearly and reliably.
+I’m particularly interested in how large-scale data processing and machine learning can evolve from abstract models into systems that shape real decisions and experiences.
-Beyond that, I’m fascinated by the intersection of AI and art, especially in game design and development.
-I love exploring how intelligent systems can shape immersive experiences, dynamic storytelling, and interactive worlds.
+Outside the technical realm, I enjoy exploring the creative side of data, experimenting with visualization, interaction, and the role of AI in art, storytelling, and design.

 ### 🛠️ Languages & Tools I Use